UNSW-CEEM/nempy/paper.md

 @constraintviolation; @treatmentlossfactors], our experience developing Nempy has indicated that key implementation details are often missing from the publicly available documentation.
 Through a process of testing various implementation options, where the documentation was not explicit, Nempy has been refined in an attempt to better reflect the actual dispatch procedure.
-As a result Nempy is a useful additional reference for analysts and modelers looking to understand the NEM's dispatch procedure.
+As a result, Nempy is a useful additional reference for analysts and modellers looking to understand the NEM's dispatch procedure.

 # References